mihirkumar02/webdevsnips/main/README.md

 ## Firebase Authentication Demo; Part of my webdevsnips Instagram page
-This folder contains code for demonstrating how to perform basic User Authentication using Email and Password in Firebase.
+This folder contains code for demonstrating how to perform User Authentication
+  - using Email and Password in Firebase.
+  - through Google

 Although it is meant for beginners, experienced devs can use it as a refresher.

 ### Features
   - Login